 Each week, we provide schools with dedicated educators and garden resources to facilitate experiential learning, encourage connections with healthy foods, and ensure each garden’s unique success.

-Since 2014, Gardeneers has grown to serve 1,800 students weekly in 26 Chicago area schools in 18 different neighborhoods all over the city.
-Our goal is to reach 5,000 students by the year 2020.
+Since 2014, Gardeneers has grown to serve 1,800 students weekly in 19 Chicago area schools in 13 different neighborhoods all over the city.

 East Garﬁeld Park